CommonAccord/Site-Org/Doc/about/vision/Cmacc_Object_Model.md

 It ignores everything else.
 So you can put comments, extra lines, whatever into the file.

 (The one change that I would recommend is to require two carriage returns to end a property, instead of one.
-This would permit breaking a long section and should permit tools such as LibreOffice to directly edit long blocks of html.)
+This would permit convenient breaking up of long values and should permit tools such as LibreOffice to directly edit long blocks of html.)

 ##HTML Values:

 The values of properties are expressed as HTML.
-HTML is the lingua franca of web pages, and it natively nests outline components.
-Of course, on can use markup - and we have experience with MediaWiki markup and slight variation used by XWiki.
-It appears best to transform the markup into HTML before parsing.
-In the current version, we use only HTML.
+HTML is the lingua franca of web pages, and it natively nests outline components correctly.
+We have lots of experience with MediaWiki markup and XWiki markup.
+For a number of reasons, it appears best to transform the markup into HTML before rendering.
+Despite our frequent use of the .md suffix for files, there is no support in the current parser for markup.
+We use .md so that files present better on GitHub.

-##Name Space of Objects:
+##Using Exogenous Sources:

 The current system has only two places that it looks for objects.
-The basic is that it looks in a common directory for a file with exactly that name.
-Of course there is no reason to limit itself this way and it is imagined that objects could be anywhere.
-In a rudimentary way, the system will look for an object based on a URL, signalled by a question mark.
+The basic is that it looks in a common directory (Doc/) for a file with exactly that name.
+Of course there is no reason to limit itself this way and it is imagined that objects could be anywhere

+Currently, in a rudimentary way, the system will look for a file based on a URL, signalled by a question mark.
 So, P1.=[?http://acme.com/alice_alto] would evaluate the file there.
+The file can be hosted at any URL, on any platform, so long as it delivers a relative simple text file with the characteristic <code>key=value</code> wrapped in carriage returns.

-There is no facility so far for relative name spaces for objects.
+There is no facility so far for relative name spaces for objects, so it will evaluate the name of a parent in the context of the top object. <a href="https://github.com/CommonAccord/Site-DataShare/issues/1#issuecomment-108514277">Some thoughts on relative name spaces.</a>.

+##Use in Transacting Systems

+We anticipate that most use will be in connection with transacting systems such as blockchain, but also incumbent systems and in a pure CommonAccord model (see the article by Marc Dangeard on use at Be-Bound).

+We expect that each of these systems will copy the text to make it part of their native data model.
+This may be necessary or convenient for technical reasons or for ease of proof.
+We note that GitHub provides a native, hashed URL, which can serve as one means of proof.
+As a practical matter, you can create your own proof by forking the site.

 ##Extensions:

 It is important that the system remain simple.
-The job of legal documentation is not technically hard, it is a matter of connecting real legal expertise to the texts.
-A feature of the current system is that any change can be made by simply overwriting (overriding) the undesired span, creating a new object that references the existing object.
-Any "improvement" should retain this simplicity.
+The job of legal documentation is not technically hard, it is a matter of careful organization of the texts and accumulating legal expertise.
+Any technical "improvement" should preserve this simplicity generally, and in particular retain a key feature - any object can be modified by overwriting (overriding) the undesired element, thereby creating a new object that references the existing one.
+This, I believe, is called "declarative" in CS-speak.

-But there are obvious improvements that would actually add intellectual coherence, and enable integration with more powerful computing functions.
+But there are obviously improvements that would add functionality and even a few that would complete (rather than expand) the object model.
+The learning around prototype inheritance certainly has lessons and methods for us.
+It would be great to  integrate with programming languages.

 ##Further; Contact